Parent & Student Resources

 Frequently Asked Questions

 All KSS program instructors come with a great background in facilitating outdoor and environmental education experiences.
-Each instructor is trained and certified, at minimum, in Wilderness First Aid, but the majority have a certification in Wilderness First Responder.
-KSS Program Instructors are also trained in behavioral management, education practices, and current risk management protocols.
+Each instructor is trained and certified, at minimum, in Wilderness First Aid (16-hour course), but the majority have a certification in Wilderness First Responder (80-hour course).
+KSS Program Instructors are also trained in behavioral management, education practices, and KSS specific risk management protocols.